 Last but not least, the brain is a very important organ when it comes to toxicity.
 Several locomotor activity behavioral assays can be employed for the correct function of the brain and the Central Nervous System (CNS) in general.
 When this organ is altered in any way, Zebrafish larvae respond differently to many types of stimuli such as reacting to a physical contact or showing hyperactivity in the context of light and darkness.
 All these behaviors can be traced and analyzed with automated image analysis, making this animal model a perfect fit to study CNS alterations.

-All the above assays are critical for the safety assessment of new compounds and makes the Zebrafish model an essential tool within the research and development of new drugs.
+All the above assays are critical for the safety assessment of new compounds and make the Zebrafish model an essential tool within the research and development of new drugs.